karrick/gologs/README.md

 prefix the logged events.

-This allows each branch to have an independently controlled log level, and the program can set one logger to run at `Dev` mode, while the other branches run at `Admin`, or `User` mode.
+This allows each branch to have an independently controlled log level, and the program can set one logger to run at `Debug` mode, while the other branches run at different levels.
 These log levels are also safe to asynchronously modify while other threads are actively logging events to them.

 ```Go
     // Foo is a module of the program with its own logger.